AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-9-adaptive-randomized-smoothing.md

   <figcaption>A global noise level asks every input to accept the same accuracy–radius trade-off.</figcaption>
 </figure>

-This is a routing problem in disguise.
-For each photograph, we would like to select the noise level that gives the most useful certificate.
+For each photograph, we would therefore like to select the noise level that gives the most useful certificate.

 ## Why can we not substitute an arbitrary $\sigma(x)$?